coconut2015/agg-tutorial/doxygen/line_drawing_4.md

-For thin lines (usually line width thinner than 5) where such effect is quite prounced, shift x / y position slightly so that after subtracking (linewidth / 2), x / y is an integer.
+For thin lines (usually line width thinner than 5) where such effect is quite prounced, shift x / y position slightly so that after subtracting (linewidth / 2), x / y is an integer.